 The introduction will present the subject of discussion to the reader and the explanatory thesis.
 The body paragraphs will then follow, backing up the thesis statement with facts, logic, statistics, etc. Lastly, the conclusion will summarize the main points of your essay and should present an overall concluding statement.
 Now, let’s break down each section into more detail.

-The introduction for an essay is made up of three main components: a hook, background information and a thesis statement.
+The explanatory essay introduction is made up of three main components: a hook, background information and a thesis statement.
 It serves as a gateway for the actual content of the essay.
 First of all, just like with most types of essays, get the reader interested in the topic by presenting a hook statement.
 This can be an interesting fact, relevant quote, or anything that would captivate the audience's attention.

 Most likely, unless the topic is very in-depth, the body should contain three paragraphs, each with their point of approach.
 However, the general style of each body paragraph is identical.
 First of all, present a topic sentence that precisely explains what information you will be introducing.
 At the same time, this sentence should smoothly transition the writing from the previous point to the next.